Holly Graf: Relieved of command

 On 13 January 2010, Graf was relieved of command of USS Cowpens by Rear Admiral Kevin Donegan, commander of Carrier Strike Group Five, as non-judicial punishment stemming from an admiral's mast.
 The punishment followed an investigation which verified allegations of cruelty and maltreatment of her crew, and conduct unbecoming an officer.
 Graf was found to have violated articles 93 and 133 of the Uniform Code of Military Justice during her tenure as commanding officer of Cowpens.
 The investigation was initiated after multiple allegations and complaints of physical and verbal abuse were made to Naval Criminal Investigative Service and the Navy Inspector General by members of the crew.
 Graf was subsequently replaced as the ship's commanding officer by Captain Robert Marin.

 The report found that Graf frequently abused members of her crew verbally and physically, creating what one crew member described as "an environment of fear and hostility".
 She was also faulted for neglecting her junior officers; the Navy has long considered training of junior officers to be one of the most important duties of a commanding officer.
 Graf initially blamed the complaints about her command style on a disgruntled group in the Cowpens wardroom.
 However, in a follow-up email, she admitted to raising her voice and cursing at times to show she meant business.

 Subsequent reports by Time revealed that Graf had a history of abusive treatment of subordinates as far back as her tenure on the Curtis Wilbur.
 Previous complaints had not been acted upon by Navy leaders.
 Many who served with her thought she was the closest thing they'd seen to an actual Captain Bligh.
 For instance, while she was commander of the Churchill, a propeller snapped just as it was leaving port, leaving it dead in the water.
 Graf grabbed the navigator and dragged him to the outdoor bridge wing while cursing at him.
 According to chaplain Maurice Kaprow, many Churchill sailors, knowing that Graf's career would have ended if the Churchill had run aground, started jumping for joy and singing "Ding-Dong!
 The Witch Is Dead" on the fantail.
 Kaprow later said that the crew's morale was the lowest he'd ever seen in his 20-year naval career.
 The Churchill's gunnery officer said that Graf frequently spat at other officers and threw things at them, including ceramic coffee cups and binders.
-Ultimately, the entire crew broke out in cheers when she was relieved in 2004.
+Ultimately, the entire crew broke out in cheers when she changed command in 2004.